f-quintero/CLArgumentParser/CLArgumentParser/README.md

 # Command-line-argument-parser

-This is a simple command line argument parser that pretend be configurated with just one string pattern.
+This is a simple command line arguments parser that pretend be configurated with just one string pattern.

 The pattern describes the way arguments shuuld be interpteted